COMSOL Day: Aerospace & Defense

 The COMSOL® software provides unique multiphysics modeling capabilities to address the latest design challenges of the aerospace and defense industry.
 It also provides built-in functionality for simulation app creation and model data management that can be used to facilitate collaboration and extend the benefits of simulation to customers and colleagues.

-This COMSOL Day will showcase the use of multiphysics modeling and simulation for compressible and turbulent flows, thermal management, composite materials, electrical breakdown, and more.
+This COMSOL Day will showcase the use of multiphysics modeling and simulation for aeroacoustics, thermal management, composite materials, electrical breakdown, and more.
 Through technical presentations, COMSOL engineers and keynote speakers with practical modeling experience will provide insights into the benefits and possibilities of multiphysics simulation in the aerospace and defense industry.

 The aerospace and defense industries require very-high-quality standards, with a focus on safety.
 They constantly strive to incorporate new materials with specific properties, such as being lightweight, highly resistant, and stealthy, to name a few.
 In this challenging context, multiphysics simulation plays an important role in accelerating the development of complex and interdependent systems.

 COMSOL Multiphysics® offers unparalleled coupling capabilities based on physics, enabling the creation of simulation apps as well as collaborative modeling.
 The software also offers simulation and model management tools for efficient development.

 Russell Rioux, Northrop Grumman

 At Northrop Grumman, COMSOL Multiphysics® is used to perform thermal analysis on RF, digital, and mixed-signal circuit card assemblies.
 Utilizing the Application Builder, circuit board thermal models are built placing thousands of parts, each with individual power dissipations and properties, on a board to be solved.
 Utilizing the COMSOL® software's image processing ability, complex circuit board layers are incorporated into the models to reduce model meshing while maintaining physical accuracy.